lavren1974/vlang.ru/docs/advanced/translating-c-to-v.md

 # Translating C to V

-V can translate your C code to human readable V code and generate V wrappers on top of C libraries.
+V can translate your C code to human readable V code, and generating V wrappers on top of C libraries.

+C2V currently uses Clang's AST to generate V, so to translate a C file to V you need to have Clang installed on your machine.

 Let's create a simple program `test.c` first: